mandigaaravind/MultipleUsersChatApp/README.md

 # MultipleUsers-ChatApp-Realtime
-Multiple Users can connect to the network and chat
+Multiple Users can connect to the network and chat in realtime